 Corruption at the top

-As a group of nations told we are better “pooling and sharing” – a term never quantified – we have come a long way from thinking we experience the occasional lapse of morals in public life, to realising the British state is wholly corrupt.
+As a group of nations told we are better “pooling and sharing” – a term never quantified – we have come a long way from thinking we experience the occasional lapse of morals in public life to realising the British state is wholly corrupt.

-Paedophilia in high places with the connivance of our espionage services; the sex crimes of the Catholic church; newspapers paying police to supply salacious details of people in the public eye; police doctoring their reports; industrial levels of phone hacking; MPs false and excessive daily expenses claims; embellishing documents to convince the nation we should invade another’s country; falsification of election expenses; unexplained assassinations of troublesome journalists; massive tax fraud by individuals and company bosses exploiting off-shore banks in protectorates governed by the UK Treasury; Treasury officials advising corporate entities how to avoid tax; banks stealing from clients by issuing useless insurance policies, money laundering, and squandering pension savings – no banker jailed; academic institutions accepting largesse from dictators and corporate business; aiding USA illegal wars and invasions; rendition flights and torture; the bonus culture corroding everything; drug taking in sport – there’s more, and it doesn’t include the biggest heist in human history, the theft of trillions from the public purse to prop up the criminality of corrupt banks.
+Paedophilia in high places with the connivance of our espionage services; the sex crimes of the Catholic church; newspapers paying police to supply salacious details of people in the public eye; police doctoring their reports; industrial levels of phone hacking; MPs false and excessive daily expenses claims; embellishing documents to convince the nation we should invade another’s country; falsification of election expenses; unexplained assassinations of troublesome journalists; massive tax fraud by individuals and company bosses exploiting off-shore banks in protectorates governed by the UK Treasury; Treasury officials advising corporate entities how to avoid tax; banks stealing from clients by issuing useless insurance policies, money laundering, and squandering pension savings – no banker jailed; academic institutions accepting largesse from dictators and corporate business; aiding USA illegal wars and invasions; rendition flights and torture; the bonus culture corroding everything; drug taking in sport, buying democracy with big money – there’s more, and it doesn’t include the biggest heist in human history, the theft of trillions from the public purse to prop up the criminality of corrupt banks.

 Great Britain isn’t so great after all, not in the sense of clean and pure, a nation so honest we can enjoy the luxury of an open society.
 British society is dishonest, venal, and unscrupulous.
 One man who knows Britain is as corrupt as the boils on a syphilitic scrotum is the celebrated Italian author Roberto Saviano.